OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/ln_runonce.rst

 chain rule to the whole system without any iteration at the top level.
 This linear solver can only be used in systems where the following conditions are satisfied:

-1. System does not contain a cycle.
+1. System does not contain a cycle, though subsystems may.
-2. System does not contain any implicit states.
+2. System does not contain any implicit states, though subsystems may.

 However, subsystems can contain cycles or implicit states provided that they are using the appropriate solver such as :ref:`ScipyIterativeSolver <usr_openmdao.solvers.ln_scipy.py>`